JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

     from the base implementation, which translates the patterns into seeks and contiguous reads/writes, which probably is very slow.
     The File adaptor is built on the JavaGAT RandomAccessFile.
-Unfortunately, currently only a local adaptor is available for that.
+Unfortunately, JavaGAT currently only a has a few adaptors available for that.
 If a RandomAccessFile cannot be used, the adaptor creates a FileInputStream or FileOutputStream and uses their methods to implement its own.
 BUT: FileInputStream only supports forward seeks, and FileOutputStream does not support seeks at all.